Steins-Gate-Final/DataStructuresJavaFXFinal/README.md

 # DataStructuresFinal

+<h1>Made by Osman Yasir Ozyilmaz, Gunduzalp Dogrutekin, Abdullakh Said</h1>

 Project for Data Structres Final

-Made by Osman Yasir Ozyilmaz, Gunduzalp Dogrutekin, Abdullakh Said

 Simple JavaFX program which visualizes a binary search tree according to the numbers you give